-Chlorine dose remained at 1.3 mg/L. CT was met each day in October, as well as every day for the last year.
+Chlorine dose remained at 1.3 mg/L. CT was met each day in December, as well as every day for the last year.

 MWRA adjusts the alkalinity and pH of Wachusett water to reduce its corrosivity to minimize the leaching of lead and copper from service lines and home plumbing systems into the water.
 MWRA's target for distribution system pH is 9.3 and alkalinity is 40 mg/l.
 Per DEP requirements, daily samples from Carroll Water Treatment Plant (CWTP) Fin B site have a minimum compliance level of 8.9 for pH and 37 mg/L for alkalinity.
 In addition, quarterly samples from 27 distribution system taps have a minimum compliance level of 8.8 for pH and 37 mg/L for alkalinity.
 For no more than nine days in a sixmonth period may results be below these levels.
 Quality Assurance and operator staff test pH and alkalinity daily at CWTP Fin B. Distribution system samples are collected March, June, September, and December.
-In October and over the past six months, no sample results were below the target levels.
+Distribution system samples were collected on December 12, 2006.
+Distribution system sample pH ranged from 9.2 to 9.7 and alkalinity ranged from 38 to 42 mg/L. No sample results were below the target levels.
+Results from December 15 on are being reported from CWTP Fin A instead of CWTP Fin B due to Train B's being off-line that day.
+In December and over the past six-months, no sample results were below the target levels.

-Bacteria & Chlorine Residual Results for Communities in MWRA Testing Program October 2006
+Bacteria & Chlorine Residual Results for Communities in MWRA Testing Program December 2006